How Does xPON Differ from EPON/GPON?

 What is xPON?

-• Backward Compatibility: Supports both EPON and GPON modes, allowing operators to seamlessly integrate both technologies into their existing infrastructure.
+• Backward Compatibility: Supports both EPON and GPON, allowing operators to reuse existing infrastructure instead of replacing it.

-• Broad Service Support: Supports TDM (Time Division Multiplexing), ATM (Asynchronous Transfer Mode), Ethernet, and CATV (Cable TV), making it a versatile solution for a range of services.
+• Broad Service Support: Supports TDM (Time Division Multiplexing), ATM (Asynchronous Transfer Mode), Ethernet, and CATV (Cable TV).
+In practice, this means one device can handle multiple service types without additional hardware layers.

 What is xPON